-Flat-Coated Retriever Exercise Needs: Activity & Fitness Guide
+Flat-Coated Retriever exercise & Fitness Guide

 How much exercise does a Flat-Coated Retriever need?
 Activity recommendations for this large high-energy sporting breed.

-The Flat-Coated Retriever needs 60–120 minutes of exercise daily.
+Daily exercise daily.
 This is a high-energy breed that thrives with vigorous activities like running, hiking, fetch, and swimming.

 Genetic Health Considerations: The Flat-Coated Retriever breed has documented susceptibility to cancer, hip dysplasia, bloat.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.